hyopjs/hyop/README.md

 ## What about Locality of Behavior?

-Carson Gross, creator of [HTMX](https://github.com/bigskysoftware/htmx), points out that [Locality of Behavior (LoB)](https://htmx.org/essays/locality-of-behaviour/) influences a more maintainable codebase.
-LoB should be considered as a valid trade-off with [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) & [Don't Repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+Carson Gross, creator of [HTMX](https://github.com/bigskysoftware/htmx), points out that [Locality of Behavior (LoB)](https://htmx.org/essays/locality-of-behaviour/) makes a codebase more maintainable.
+LoB is a valid trade-off with [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) & [Don't Repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

-Hyop does have 1 level of indirection compared to a powerful (& larger) Hypermedia library such as HTMX.
+Hyop has 1 level of indirection compared to a powerful (& larger) Hypermedia library such as HTMX.
 What is the impact & can we mitigate the loss of LoB?

 It turns out that the LoB can be mitigated while keeping Separation of Concerns.
-If you use an editor that supports multiple panes, you can load the hyop function in one pane beside the server render logic.
-In addition, JSDOC provides `@see`, which can be used to link the hyop attribute to the hyop function.
+If you use an editor that supports multiple panes, you can load the hyop function a separate pane beside the server render logic.
+In addition, JSDOC provides `@see`, which can be used to link the SSR hyop attribute to the hyop function.

 In this [relementjs](https://github.com/relementjs/relementjs) example: